ParhamEsmaeily/CryptoTracker/README.md

 Crypto Tracker is a React-based application that provides users with up-to-date information on cryptocurrencies.
 The application fetches data from the CoinGecko API and displays it in various formats, including a list of the top 100 cryptocurrencies and featured cryptocurrencies.
 (V1)

-V2 - List of top 300 crypto currencies with pages to flip through V2.2 Add Favorite section to track favorites in Home page V3 Account creation with google auth and save preferences.
+V2 - List of top 300 crypto currencies with pages to flip through

+V2.2 Add Favorite section to track favorites in Home page + hover animation on home crypto - LIVE NOW

+V3 Account creation with google auth and save preferences.